hirenscode/roman-number-app/DEVELOPMENT_JOURNEY.md

 - Each backend container maintains its own cache, providing natural load distribution
 - Allows for independent updates and maintenance of frontend and backend
 - Better resource isolation and management
+- This kind of setup might need extra configurations, as mentioned below (in "While using Separate Containers, we can use multiple backend containers with one or many frontend containers" section)

 #### Combined Container (Useful for Testing)